egpennington/Bailey-s-Aurora-Watch/README.md

 This project uses a "no-build" setup, relying on modern browser features like **import maps** to load React and other dependencies directly without needing Node.js, npm, or a bundler like Webpack/Vite.

-The `process.env.API_KEY` is made available to the application via a small `env.js` script, which is generated during deployment on Netlify or created manually for local development.
+The `process.env.AURORA_API_KEY` is made available to the application via a small `env.js` script, which is generated during deployment on Netlify or created manually for local development.

 ## Getting Started